joy-celeste/nikki-db/README.md

 - - [x] Sort closet by addition time
 - - [x] Toggle to sort by category and addition time
 - - [ ] Clicking on a suit explodes to the items in the suit
+- - [ ] Add subtype icons to menu
+- - [ ] Move background buttons to background section
+- - [ ] Move download button to bottom right
+- [ ] Update search
+- - [ ] Add filter for: posed items
+- - [ ] Add filter for: suits
+- - [ ] Add filter for: nation
+- - [ ] Add filter for: tag
+- - [ ] When clicking on other subtype, search with that search term with that subtype
+- - [ ] Dropdown for order by: ID, name
 - [ ] Make menus interactive
 - - [ ] Make windows draggable
 - - [ ] Make windows more transparent when not active